unknownpedestrian/Byond-install/README.md

 Webview 2 under Wine suffers from some sort of bug that causes it to max out on ram usage no matter what.
 This is exacerbated by wow64 where the previous 32-bit webview would take 4.5 gb the new 64-bit now takes around 9.5 (tested on tgmc)
 Ill post a bug report on wine but for now we only have work arounds. <br />
 There is two "solutions." <br />
 1. (Recommended) Just add more swap.
 A swap file uses your hard-drive as ram as webview is being buggy this wont even slow you down as most of the bloated ram wont even be used.
-If you have 16 Gibs, 20 Gibs of swap is suggested and plenty (increase the swap as needed or as you want more browser tabs open while you are playing)<br />
+If you have 16 Gibs, 20 Gibs of swap is suggested and plenty (increase the swap as needed or as you want more browser tabs open while you are playing)

-Here are some guides for setting up/increasing swap.<br />
+- Here are some guides for setting up/increasing swap.<br />
 [Arch](https://wiki.archlinux.org/title/Swap)<br />
 [Fedora](https://discuss.techlore.tech/t/how-to-increase-swap-size-in-fedora-linux/5802/2)<br />
 [Mint](https://forums.linuxmint.com/viewtopic.php?t=284301)<br />
 <br />

 2. if you dont care about spaceman dm breaking or using deprecated features using a 32-bit prefix will cut that 9.5 gib ram footprint in half!
 This may still not be enough but it is a nice savings.<br />
 scroll up to 'Installing a 32-bit prefix with lutris' and follow that.<br />

 TODO: add manuel install instructions for 32-bit<br />
 TODO: make winehq bug report<br />